Odia Mitha, also referred to as Odia Sweets, are a perfect blend of traditional desserts that are primarily baked or steamed to achieve perfection.

 1. Khiri Payesh (Kheer)

 Some also call it Odia Kheeri Payesh, or Payasam.
-It is probably most Odia people’s comfort food.
+It is probably most Odia people’s comfort dessert.
 This type of Odia sweets comes from pure A2 milk, sugar/jaggery, roasted dry fruits, and cow ghee.
 They all go through boiling process together.
 Some variations include nuts, saffron and cardamom to add flavor.

 This sweet also belongs to one of Prasada or religious food offerings in Hinduism.
 The classical Indian literature telling Krishna’s story also mentions this food.
 Despite being a staple Hindu temple food, this sweet porridge is enjoyable for all and easy to make.

-2. Malpua
+3. Malpua

 People can call it Pua in short.
-This Odia sweets type also has similar varieties in Bangladesh, Nepal, Bhutan, and some other parts of India.
+This Odia sweet type also has similar varieties in Bangladesh, Nepal, Bhutan, and some other parts of India.
 This sweet is a mix of mashed coconut or ripe bananas, thickened milk, and a little rice flour.
 Some also add cardamoms to the mixture or the dip syrup.

 People fry the mixture in a circle form and dip it in sugar syrup.
 The syrup can also have other flavors like rose water and saffron.
 The best serving of this sweet is while it is hot.
 People also love to drip some condensed milk on top.